Ekuation

 This calculator can determine your test grade using various inputs.
 Follow these general steps:

-1. Select Calculation Method: Choose the method that matches how the test is graded (e.g., Points-Based, Percentage, Weighted Average).
+1. Select Calculation Method: Choose the method that matches your grading setup (Points Based, Percentage Based, Weighted Grades, or Grade Curve).

-• Percentage: Enter the raw percentage score directly.
+• Percentage Based: Enter the raw percentage score.

 Calculation Methods & Grading Scales